setgree/sv-meta/readme.md

 ## Overview

-This repository reproduces every quantitative claim and figure in the accompanying paper.
+This repository reproduces every quantitative claim and figure in the accompanying paper, [currently available as a preprint](https://osf.io/preprints/psyarxiv/xgbzj).

 ### Code